JSSan97/Evolutionary_AttnGAN/README.md

 # Evo-AttnGAN and IE-AttnGAN

-This is the pytorch project that extends AttnGAN Evo-AttnGAN introduces the evolutionary training from Evolutiionary-GAN (E-GAN) and IE-AttnGAN from Improved-Evolutionary-GAN (IE-GAN) applied to the text-to-image based GAN AttnGAN.
+This is the pytorch project that extends AttnGAN Evo-AttnGAN introducing the evolutionary training from Evolutiionary-GAN (E-GAN) and IE-AttnGAN from Improved-Evolutionary-GAN (IE-GAN) applied to the text-to-image based GAN AttnGAN.
 Evo-AttnGAN and IE-AttnGAN proposes changes to the fitness function and mutation objective functions as highlighted in the dissertation.